Possible reactions to sexual violence

 Social relationships

-An act of sexual violence may be committed by someone known to the victim or by a stranger.
-For example, it could be a family member whom you trust completely or a complete stranger you meet in a bar.
-In every case and at any age, being subjected to an act of sexual violence can have short and long-term repercussions on social relationships.
+The person who commits an act of sexual violence may be someone known to the victim or a stranger.
+It could be a trusted family member or a complete stranger encountered in a bar.
+In every case, regardless of the age of the victim, being subjected to sexual violence can have short and long-term repercussions on social relationships.

 - Loss of trust in people in general or in new people you don’t know